 Last Thursday I made a presentation at the Takulandirani 2019 Malawi Tourism International Tourism Expo on Property Access to Digital Platforms.
 The expo was held at Bingu International Conference Centre, Umodzi Park Hotel.

 Following on the theme of the 2018 World Tourism Day (Tourism and the Digital Transformation) that highlights the need for investment in disruptive digital technologies that can help foster an environment for innovation and entrepreneurship in tourism, my presentation considered at a number of issues.

-Firstly, digital advances are transforming how travelers inform themselves and how properties attract visitors, gather data and develop products.
-There has been a shift in power – travelers now have the power in their hands!
-Cheaper devices has made travel research easier, if not outright easy.
+Firstly, digital advances are transforming how travellers inform themselves and how properties attract visitors, gather data and develop products.
+There has been a shift in power – travellers now have the power in their hands!
+Cheaper devices have made travel research easier, if not outright easy.
 Lite apps like Facebook Lite and YouTube Go means mobile data takes people researching destinations and properties a bit longer.
-It is therefore necessary to harness technology’s power for good.
+It is, therefore, necessary to harness technology’s power for good.

 I talked about the rise of User Generated Content and how tourism properties (and indeed other tourism players) can work with online influencers and travel bloggers.
 Such arrangements are not always straightforward but when done right can benefit both parties immensely.